-Mr. Nickleson is also responsible for starting the after school programs and all twelve middle schools now known as the 21st century program.
-Mr. Nickleson in his 16 years of work at the YMCA has touched the lives of over 30,000 student and families by the Grace of God.
+Mr. Nickleson is also responsible for starting the after school programs and all twelve middle schools now known as the 21st-century program.
+Mr. Nickleson in his 16 years of work at the YMCA has touched the lives of over 30,000 students and families by the Grace of God.
 Mr. Nickleson wants everyone to know that Jesus Christ is the reason for his success today.
 He is also a graduate of Leadership Corpus Christi Class #23.

 LEAD FIRST is currently working with 1,000 students per year.
 Three elementary, two middle schools and two high schools in CCISD.
-He just received an awarded from the Tom Joiner Show a national syndicated radio show.
+He just received an award from the Tom Joiner Show a nationally syndicated radio show.
 He was recognized as A REAL FATHER AND REAL MAN by the show.